shibasis0801/bifrost/README.md

     2. Gradle Webpack task for connecting from Web with TypeScript
     3. React Native Turbo Module connector
     4. Flutter Channel based connector

+### Description

+#### LRU Cache

+Normal / Coroutine based Least Recently Used Cache.
+(Study a good LRU library) Meant to be configurable at-least:
+1. Cache size in items and length
+2. CRUD Storage interface ( file, database, network )
+3. Try to copy some items from how service workers work

+RelationalInterface - none for web initially KeyValueInterface

+JSI - github repo
+KV - possible for 3, easier
+SQL - possible for 2, 1 with hack
+LRU - pure code